MEGA DOSE IV-VITAMIN C DONE CORRECTLY

 PATIENTS OVER PROFIT

 Many physicians are offering I.V.-C in the US but they're doing it incorrectly in our opinion and they have limitations because of license and business facility restrictions what we don't have in Tijuana.
-Most physicians in the US are limited to only working 8-10 hrs. per day and can't keep patients late or overnight.
+Most doctor's offices in the US are limited by the type of license or insurance to seeing patients only 8 per day (unless they register as a clinic) and can't keep patients late or overnight.

 INJECTABLE VITAMIN C RAW MATERIAL QUALITY IS CRITICAL FOR EFFECTIVENESS